BigALProject/Big5/README.md

 # Overview
 This project is for SEIS 764 - Artificial Intelligence.

-The goal opf the project is to use satelite images pre and post natural disaster to automatically classify the damage done to a structure.
+The goal of the project is to use satelite images pre and post natural disaster to automatically classify the damage done to a structure.